-Using a currency broker is the best way for foreign exchange conversions for large amounts of money.
+Using a currency broker can get you the the best rates large foreign exchange conversions.

-A currency broker provides much better exchange rates than banks and also offers currency forwards which mean you can lock in the currency exchange rate for conversions and transfers for up to one year in advance.
+Currency forwards let you lock in the currency exchange rate for conversions and transfers for up to one year in advance.

 Here are answers to some of the most commonly asked questions regarding foreign exchange methods for large amounts of money: